wanderleyteixeira/callerid-filtering/README.md

 ## TO DO

-Automate using AppleScript + Mail to trigger the script.
+* Automate using AppleScript + Mail to trigger the script.
+* Or integrate with Apple's Shortcut app